dbwebb-se/mvc/docs/work-with-git.md

 Here is a basic work flow when you work with Git and a master on GitHub or GitLab.

+You have installed Git and you have a existing repo available to play around with.

+You are working in a bash terminal.

 Quick reference